gregwhitaker/ratpack-sse-example/README.md

 Example of using [Server-Sent](https://en.wikipedia.org/wiki/Server-sent_events) Events with [Ratpack](https://ratpack.io/).

+This example starts a Ratpack application that sends system metrics (cpu and memory usage) to subscribed Server-Sent Event clients at a 1 second interval.

 ##Running the Example
 The example can be run using the following Gradle command: